scalableminds/webknossos/docs/installation.md

 ### Onboarding
 When starting with webKnossos you first need to create an organization.
 An organization represents your lab in webKnossos and handles permissions for users and datasets.
-Choose a descriptive name for your organization, e.g. "The University of Springfield", "Simpsons Lab" or "Neuroscience Department".
+Choose a descriptive name for your organization, e.g., "The University of Springfield", "Simpsons Lab" or "Neuroscience Department".

 ![Create your organization](./images/onboarding_organization.png)